Chapter IV Aids for Necessary Living Expenses Required for Period during the Handling of Labor Incidents

 4. Proof of record of job search with the status of job placement stated thereon.

-5. Job-interview records prescribed in the preceding article.
+5. Job-interview records prescribed Paragraphs 2 and 3 in the preceding Article.

 6. Affidavit for necessary living expenses of the aided worker required for labor mediation or litigation period.

-When a worker applies for the aids in accordance with Subparagraph 3 of Paragraph 1 to Article 23, he/she shall also submit a photocopy of approval notice of the aids issued in accordance with the Regulations for Providing Legal Aids in Lawsuits Concerning Gender Equality in Employment.
+When a worker applies for the aid in accordance with Subparagraph 3 of Paragraph 1 to Article 23, he/she shall also submit a photocopy of relevant documents granting assistance issued in accordance with the Regulations for Providing Legal Aid in Lawsuits Concerning Gender Equality in Employment.

 Article 26

-When a worker applies for Living Expenses Aids again, if the days of applying for job placement are overlapping with the previous period of receiving Living Expenses Aids, the overlapping days shall be deducted.
+When a worker applies for Living Expenses Aid again, if the days of applying for job placement are overlapping with the previous period of receiving Living Expenses Aid, the overlapping days shall be deducted.

 Article 27